redgreenblue102/Classes/README.md

-This repository is homework i've done for some of my classes.
+This repository is for work i've done for some of my classes.